Kiboga: Population

 The population of Kiboga was estimated at 12,000 during the 2002 national population census.
 In 2010, the Uganda Bureau of Statistics (UBOS) estimated the population at 16,600.
 In 2011, UBOS estimated the mid-year population at 17,400.
 During the 2014 national population census, the population was enumerated at 19,591.

 In 2015, UBOS estimated the population of Kiboga Town Council at 19,700.
 In 2020, the statistics agency estimated the mid-year population of the town at 22,400 inhabitants.
 Of these, 11,500 (51.3 percent) were females and 10,900 (48.7 percent) were males.
 UBOS calculated that the population of Kiboga Town expanded at an average rate of 2.6 percent annually, between 2015 and 2020.

 Points of interest

-The following points of interest are found in or near the town of Kiboga: (a) the headquarters of Kiboga District Administration (b) the offices of Kiboga Town Council and (c) Kiboga Central Market.
+The points of interest in or near the town of Kiboga include the headquarters of Kiboga District Administration, the offices of Kiboga Town Council, and Kiboga Central Market.

-Kiboga General Hospital, a 100-bed public hospital, administered by the Uganda Ministry of Health is located in the middle of town.
-The Kampala-Hoima Road, passes through the middle of town in a northwest–southeast direction.
+Kiboga General Hospital, a 100-bed public hospital, administered by the Uganda Ministry of Health, is located in the middle of town.
+The Kampala-Hoima Road passes through the middle of the town in a northwest–southeast direction.